-Beginning January 1, 2023, the United States will impose a 1% excise tax on certain publicly traded corporations or their affiliates with respect to certain repurchases of stock of the publicly traded corporations.
+Effective January 1, 2023, the United States imposed a 1% excise tax on certain publicly traded corporations or their affiliates with respect to certain repurchases of stock of the publicly traded corporations.
 With respect to a publicly traded non-U.S. corporation such as Granite GP, the excise tax may apply if a "U.S. affiliate" (an affiliate other than a non-U.S. corporation or a non-U.S. partnership with no direct or indirect U.S. entity partners) acquires stock of such publicly traded corporation.
-In addition, under recent guidance from the Treasury Department and Internal Revenue Service, the excise tax may also apply to a repurchase of stock by a publicly traded non-U.S. corporation or its non-U.S. affiliates if such repurchase is funded or considered funded by a U.S. affiliate.
+In addition, under guidance from the Treasury Department and Internal Revenue Service, the excise tax may also apply to a repurchase of stock by a publicly traded non-U.S. corporation or its non-U.S. affiliates if such repurchase is funded or considered funded by a U.S. affiliate.
 The application and scope of this new excise tax is subject to substantial uncertainty and further guidance is expected to be issued by the Treasury Department including relating to the scope of the funding rule.
-No assurance can be given that Granite REIT, Granite GP and their affiliates will not make repurchases of Units subject to the 1% excise tax.
-If repurchases of Stapled Units are subject to the 1% excise tax, it may adversely affect the market price of Units and reduce the amount of cash on hand available.
+No assurance can be given that Granite REIT, Granite GP and their affiliates will not make repurchases of Stapled Units subject to the 1% excise tax, it may adversely affect the market price of Stapled Units and reduce the amount of cash on hand available to pay operating expenses and make investments.